Mrs Beverly Hackwell

 Mrs Sharon Scotson is our in-house Medicines Co-ordinator.
 She works alongside the Medicines Management team (Warrinton CCG) to help with efficiences in prescribing.
 Mrs Scotson will contact patients by letter to advise of any changes to their medication.

-Mrs Hill and Mrs Scotson
+Mrs Scotson and Mrs Fillingham

 The Receptionists are there to help you.
 They have a difficult job to do, dealing with a constant stream of telephone calls and enquiries, so please be patient.
 When telephoning for medical attention the Receptionists may ask for a few details.
 They have been trained to make these enquiries so that you can be sign posted appropriately.
 They are bound by strict codes of confidentiality, as are all members of the practice team.